 Before setting out on a winter road trip, it’s important you are clued up on weather activity and road conditions in your region.
 Monitor the weather before you leave and note down any areas expecting heavy snow, rainfall or hail.
-Good New Zealand websites for you to check on weather and road conditions are as follows:
+You can check the weather and road conditions in these New Zealand websites:

 When you’re renting a car it’s important to have chains available when travelling along snow and ice.
 Most rental companies will provide you with chains, as well as demonstrate how to fit them.